mikeyPower/final-year-group-project/README.txt

     2. Click "View"
     3. Click "Guest List"
     4. Click on "Add Guest"
-    5. Fill out Guest registration details
-    6. Submit
-    7. You will know be brought to the Guestlist page for that event with the updated list
+    5.1.
+To add existing users find the user in the table and click add on the user row 5.2  To view the guestlist click "Event" on the navbar then click the guestlist of the event you wish to view 6.1.
+To add an unregistered guest go back to the add guest page and fill out Guest registration details then click submit 6.2.
+You will know be brought to the Guestlist page for that event with the updated list
-    8. To remove a guest from the list click remove on the row of the specific guest
+    7. To remove a guest from the list click remove on the row of the specific guest

 Feature Number 6|Administrator|Keep Track of Possible/Previous Guests:
 Steps:
     1. Navigate and click on "Guests" in the navigation bar
-    2. You are now shown a list of all possible and previous guests
+    2. You are now shown a list of all possible and previous guestsA

 Feature Number 10 | Administrator| I want to see the invite list:
 Steps: